• Skip to main content

 2. Do a taste test by frying a small petty of kabab.
 Adjust spices and salt if required.
 This step is not necessary but it is always worth the effort to get the perfect taste.

-4. Fry kabab on medium heat for 2 minutes on each side until golden, then turn heat to high and cook further for a few seconds for crispy edges.
+4. Fry kabab on medium-high heat for 2 minutes on each side until golden, then turn heat to high and cook further for a few seconds for crispy edges.
 Serve hot with naan and chutney.

 How to serve?

-Experts' Tips and Variations
+Expert Tips and Variations

 • Ground Meat: you can use ground beef, lamb, or chicken for this recipe.
 Remember the fattier the better.

 • Some people add a scrambled egg to the chapli kabab but I feel it is an extra step with not much taste.
-You can add scrambled eggs (made with 2 eggs) with tomatoes in the recipe.
+You can add scrambled eggs (made with 2 eggs) with tomatoes to the recipe.

 • Most commercial dhabas add MSG in chapli kabab for the flavor kick.
 But I feel the recipe tastes great on its own.